-Currently we perform a fully staged G&S opera every February, with a full orchestra under our musical director David Wright.
+Currently we perform a fully staged G&S opera every February, with a full 22+ piece professional orchestra under our Musical Director, David Wright.

-In June or July we put on a smaller scale work, often at the Electric Theatre in Guildford.
-Our previous summer productions range from a concert version of ‘Aida’ to Joan Littlewood’s Musical Entertainment, ‘Oh What a Lovely War’.
+In June or July we put on a smaller scale work, often at a smaller local venue such as the Wilfrid Noyce Centre in Godalming.
+Our previous summer productions range from a concert version of ‘Aida’ to ‘The Zoo’ by Arthur Sullivan and most recently our 2019 Summer concert ‘A Night at the Opera’ featuring a wonderful selection of grand opera arias, ensembles and chorus pieces.

 - In 2005 the Society performed ‘Iolanthe’ at the International Gilbert and Sullivan Festival in Buxton and in 2007 performed ‘Utopia Limited’ at the Waterford International Festival of Light Opera in Ireland, gaining an award.